CarnaViire/blogpost-7.0/quic-api.md

 ## Future

 As `System.Net.Quic` is newly made public and we have only limited usages, we'll appreciate any bug reports or feedback on the API shape.
-Thanks to them being in preview mode, we still have a chance to tweak them for .NET 8.
+Thanks to APIs being in preview mode, we still have a chance to tweak them for .NET 8 based on the feedback we get.
+Issues can be file in runtime repository: https://github.com/dotnet/runtime/issues/new/choose.